brodybits/Cordova-sqlite-storage-common-dev/README.md

 - Error reporting is not 100% compliant, with some issues described below.
 - Known issues with handling of certain ASCII/UNICODE characters as described below.
 - This plugin supports some non-standard features as described below.
-- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers / Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
+- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
+- It is possible to insert multiple rows like: `transaction.executeSql('INSERT INTO MyTable VALUES (?,?),(?,?)', ['Alice', 101, 'Betty', 102]);` which was not supported by SQLite 3.6.19 as referenced by [Web SQL API section 5](https://www.w3.org/TR/webdatabase/#web-sql).
+The iOS WebKit Web SQL implementation seems to support this as well.
+- Unlike the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) this plugin handles executeSql calls with too few parameters without error reporting and the iOS version handles executeSql calls with too many parameters without error reporting (ref: [litehelpers/Cordova-sqlite-storage#552](https://github.com/litehelpers/Cordova-sqlite-storage/issues/552)).
-- Boolean `true` and `false` values are handled by converting them to the "true" and "false" TEXT string values, which is the same behavior as WebKit Web SQL on Android and iOS.
-This does not seem to be 100% correct as discussed in [litehelpers / Cordova-sqlite-storage#545](https://github.com/litehelpers/Cordova-sqlite-storage/issues/545)
+- Boolean `true` and `false` values are handled by converting them to the "true" and "false" TEXT string values, same as WebKit Web SQL on Android and iOS.
+This does not seem to be 100% correct as discussed in [litehelpers/Cordova-sqlite-storage#545](https://github.com/litehelpers/Cordova-sqlite-storage/issues/545)
 - Certain errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SYNTAX_ERR) on Android and iOS.
-(This also happens to be the case for WebKit Web SQL on Android and iOS.)
+This happens to be the case for WebKit Web SQL (Android/iOS).
-- SQL errors are reported with error code 0 on Windows.
+- SQL errors are reported with ~~error code 0~~ an *invalid* error code (-1) on Windows ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539).
+In certain cases SQL errors are reported with error code 0 on Android in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
+- The plugin handles invalid SQL parameter arguments such as `false`, `true`, or a string as if there were no arguments while Web SQL would throw an exception.
+- The results data objects are not immutable as specified/implied by [Web SQL API section 4.5](https://www.w3.org/TR/webdatabase/#database-query-results).

+### Other differences with WebKit Web SQL implementations

+- Android and iOS WebKit Web SQL implementations recover from an error if an error handler returns a "falsey" value (ref: <https://developer.mozilla.org/en-US/docs/Glossary/Falsy>) such as `undefined`, `null`, `0`, etc. (or is missing a `return` statement) while this plugin *only* recovers from an error when the error handler returns `false`.
+Discussion for reference: [litehelpers/Cordova-sqlite-storage#232](http://github.com/litehelpers/Cordova-sqlite-storage/issues/232)
+- In certain cases the plugin reports error code 1 (DATABASE_ERR) while WebKit Web SQL (Android/iOS) would incorrectly report 5 (SYNTAX_ERR).
+In case of a SQL error handler that does not recover the transaction, WebKit Web SQL (Android/iOS) would incorrectly report error code 0 while the plugin would report the same error code as in the SQL error handler.
+(In case of an error with no SQL error handler then Android/iOS WebKit Web SQL would report the same error code that would have been reported in the SQL error hander.)
+- SQL error messages are inconsistent on Windows.
+- There are some other differences in the SQL error messages reported by WebKit Web SQL and this plugin.

 <!-- END Deviations -->